MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/understanding-multi-tenancy.md

 #### Active Directory Federation Services (AD FS)

 SharePoint Server 2013 supports claims-based authentication.
 Active Directory Federation Services (AD FS) can be configured to act as an Identity Provider Security Token Service (IP-STS) for a SharePoint Server 2013 web application.
 In this configuration, AD FS issues SAML-based security tokens consisting of claims so that client computers can access web applications that use claims-based authentication.
-You can use an alternative identity provider than AD FS.
+You can use an identity provider that's an alternative to AD FS.
 But it must support the WS-Federation standard.
 Also using AD FS configuration, custom code is required.

 For more information about how to configure SAML-based claims authentication with AD FS for SharePoint Server 2013, see [Configure SAML-based claims authentication with AD FS in SharePoint Server](../security-for-sharepoint-server/security-for-sharepoint-server.md).